shawninder/waltz-weekly-attendance/README.md

 npm run dev
 ```

-This is the same as `npm start`, except it watches the source files and re-launches if they change.
+This is the same as `npm start`, except it watches the source files and re-launches if they change (using nodemon: `npm i -g nodemon`).

 #### Known problems